Rivalz-ai/ADCS-docs/Adaptor-Developer-Guide.md

 // Pseudocode for using the adaptor

 // The adaptor automatically uses whatever the provider returns
-// No specific input needed - the provider already handles data collection

 // Call the adaptor (handled by ADCS runtime) const result = adaptorSystem.execute("adaptor-crypto-trend-v1");